Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - @LINKING PARTNER: VCE

 - @RELEVANCE WITH THE WORKPLAN: action 1.3 (shape of transnational paradigm) and workscope orientation of the advisory through the Knowledge Facility Instrument (action 1.4).
-(FR), JUSTEM - JUStice in Transition and EMpowerment against energy poverty
+(FR), USTEM - JUStice in Transition and EMpowerment against energy poverty

 - Program for Environment and Climate Activities - LIFE - Subprogram "Transition to Clean Energy"